TheKingElessar/Party-Splitter/README.md

 {
   "insults": [
     "Just go back to single-player.
-At least THERE you can play in Peaceful mode.", "Not even close",
+At least THERE you can play in Peaceful mode.", "Not even close.",
     "Hey, it's alright.
 Maybe someday you'll learn to left click.", "Wow... and I thought *I* was bad at the game.
 You're on a whole 'nother level.", "Seriously?
 Is that the best you can do?
-I'd rather fight bots.", "I didn't realize Minecraft was used to train Stormtroopers!", "you fool. you absolute buffoon. you really think you can challenge me in my own realm?", "What the jiminy crickets did you just flaming do to me, you little bozo?
-You\u0027re done, kiddo.", "Just as the founding fathers intended.",
+I'd rather fight kindergartners.", "I didn't realize Minecraft was used to train Stormtroopers!", "you fool. you absolute buffoon. you really thought you could challenge me in my own realm?", "What the jiminy crickets did you just flaming do to me, you little bozo?
+You\u0027re done, kiddo.", "You don't have to be a PhD candidate.
+It would just help if you knew how to play.", "where were u when player die ? i was in minceraft playing game when chat show. \"n00b is kill\"", "gg e-z",
-    "Oh, that\u0027s right, yeah just go cry to your father you little weasel.
-That'll help.", "God save the Queen.",
-    "You don't have to be a military general.
-It's just... it would help if you knew how to play.", "where were u when player die ? i was in minecraft playing game when chat show. \"n00b is kill\"", "ｇｇ ｅｚ",
     "You ruined my video game.
-I ruined your life.", "Sir this is a Wendy's",
-    "Bro you just got straight yeeted on",
+I ruined your life.", "Bro you just got straight yeeted on",
-    "Maybe you should consider getting some hacks.", "Your aim was just a *little* off."
+    "Your aim was just a *little* off.",
+    "L",
+    "Hey, can you take this L real quick?"
   ],

   "encouragement": [